ned14/pcpp/Readme.md

   - `x ? y : z` (partial support, see known bugs)
 - `#if`, `#ifdef`, `#ifndef`, `#elif`, `#else`, `#endif`

-## What isn't working:
+## What isn't working yet:
 - Stringizing operator #
 - Token pasting operator ##
 - _Pragma operator
-- Function `#define macro(...)`

 ## What won't be implemented:
-- Trigraphs
+- Digraphs and Trigraphs

 ## Known bugs:
-- `#line` override tracks lines incorrectly when there are multiline comments.
+- `#line` override isn't observed during empty line collapsing

-  A hack workaround exists that if `#line` is used to reset to next line, we disable the override which restores correct line tracking and this bug appears to disappear :)
+  `#line` can be used to override `__FILE__` and `__LINE__`, this works as per the standard.
+However long runs of empty lines are collapsed into an automatically emitted `# lineno "file"` during the final stage, and these do not observe any `#line` overrides, rather they always report the original file and line number.
+  Fixing this would not be hard, if this is a problem for you please open a bug on the issue tracker.

 - Multiple whitespace are supposed to be collapsed into single whitespace throughout the file, including in non-macro parts.